Today's Bible Reading: Revelation 13

 5The beast was given a mouth to utter proud words and blasphemies and to exercise its authority for forty-two months.
 6It opened its mouth to blaspheme God, and to slander his name and his dwelling place and those who live in heaven.
 7It was given power to wage war against God's holy people and to conquer them.
 And it was given authority over every tribe, people, language and nation.
 8All inhabitants of the earth will worship the beast-all whose names have not been written in the Lamb's book of life, the Lamb who was slain from the creation of the world....
 10This calls for patient endurance and faithfulness on the part of God's people.

 11Then I saw a second beast, coming out of the earth.
 It had two horns like a lamb, but it spoke like a dragon.
 12It exercised all the authority of the first beast on its behalf, and made the earth and its inhabitants worship the first beast, whose fatal wound had been healed.
 13And it performed great signs....
 18This calls for wisdom.
 Let the person who has insight calculate the number of the beast, for it is humanity's number.
 That number is 666.
-(Rev. 13:1-8,10; 11-13a,18)
+(Rev. 13:1-8, 10, 11-13a, 18 NIV)

 Reflecting and Thinking

-Note: in today's text (verse 18), we have used the textual alternative suggesting a generic translation of the phrase, "of man".
-If one understands an application to a certain individual, it seems also to be the point of the text that the application is to all human beings, the "number of a man" meaning "the number of any or every man."
+Translation note: in today's selected text (verse 18), I have used the textual alternative suggesting a generic translation of the phrase, "of man."
+The number 666 most likely refers to mankind as less than perfect, less than 777.
+In another document, Christ is referred to as 888.
+Even if one understands the 666 number as a specific application to a certain individual, it seems to be a major point of the text that the application is to all human beings, thus the "number of a man" means "the number of any or every man."

-What parallels to these two creatures do you see in the world today?
-That is, how might we apply this text in our own daily lives?
+What parallels to the two creatures do you see in the world today?
+What political or religious forces work against Christians?
+How could we apply this text in our daily lives?
 When are we called upon to endure in faithfulness?
 What things in our lives require wisdom?